 - How do I make my WordPress site safe?

 Keep reading to learn how to make your WordPress site safe!
-And if you want to get the latest marketing tips and tricks, join 190,000 savvy marketers by subscribing to Revenue Weekly!
-For digital marketing advice on the regular, subscribe to the email that more than 190,000 other marketers trust:
+And if you want to get the latest marketing tips and tricks, join 200,000 savvy marketers by subscribing to Revenue Weekly!

 Is WordPress secure?